In 2022, tuition for full-time students at Santa Ana College was $1,104 a year for in-state students and $8,280 a year for out-of-state students.

-Santa Ana College is a public institution, so it offers a reduced tuition rate of $1,104 for in-state students who attend full-time.
-For students who are not considered California-residents, out-of-state tuition is $8,304 a year.
+Santa Ana College is a public institution, which means it offers a reduced tuition rate of $1,104 for in-state students who attend full-time.
+For non-California residents, out-of-state tuition is $8,280 a year.

 Santa Ana College has the same tuition for international students as for those from out of state.

-International students at Santa Ana College can expect to pay around $8,304 per year, before any scholarships or financial aid.
+International students at Santa Ana College usually pay around $8,280 per year, before any scholarships or financial aid.

-Santa Ana College does not offer on-campus housing for students, so there are no charge for dorms.
+Santa Ana College does not offer on-campus housing for students, so there are no charge for dorms, however you should take into account the cost of off-campus housing when evaluating the actual cost of different schools

 Tuition and fees may vary depending on program, course level, location, and more.